trinovianti/pokebox_reactnative/README.md

 # pokebox_reactnative
-Simple Application Use React Native
+A simple application that use React Native with Redux.